Saturday, October 9, 2021

 Blindness

-Blindness is not the reason the world goes blind;
+Blindness is not why the world goes blind;

-But by the adjectives, our mouths bear to glorify enlightenment.
+But by the adjectives our tongues wield to glorify enlightenment.

-Tipped by the weight and might of words;
+Is tipped by the weight and might of words.

 Where one basks in the valor and honor of a hero with fervor,